yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/going-beyond-sql/follower-reads-ycql.md

 ## Considerations

-The following factors need to be considered to use follower reads in YCQL.
+Consider the following factors when using follower reads in YCQL.

 ### Consistency level